vitorgalvao/alfred-workflows/README.md

-# Collection of Alfred Extension scripts
+# Collection of Alfred Workflows
 ### CheckSpelling
 Spelling correction in various languages.